Cybersecurity & Tech

 Scott Singer: We're talking about the U.S.-China AI relationship.
 This is really a multilateral and global issue in part because when you have other actors in the system who can fill in key gaps if you decide to use economic statecraft in a certain way, then what they do matters.

-Kevin Frazier: It's the Lawfare Podcast.
-I'm Kevin Frazier, a Tarbell Fellow at Lawfare, with Scott Singer, co-founder and director of the Oxford China Policy Lab.
+Kevin Frazier: It's the Lawfare Podcast, I'm Kevin Frazier, a Tarbell Fellow at Lawfare, with Scott Singer, co-founder and director of the Oxford China Policy Lab.

 Scott Singer: Everything about AI in general, there's these three critical inputs.
 We have the algorithms, we have the data, and we have the compute, the hardware that is going into training all of these systems.
+And so after the expert controls, the story coming out of China is there is not enough compute to train these models.

-Kevin Frazier: Today we're talking about AI in the context of U.S.-China relations.
 There are no shortage of hot takes on the U.S.-China relationship, many of which seem to be full of hot air.
 As the director of the Oxford China Policy Lab, Scott, can you walk us through some of the practical difficulties of doing China policy research?
 Why is it so hard to find reliable and timely insights on China?

 Scott Singer: Yeah.
 Great question, Kevin.
 I think the first, so there's a few questions.
 One is how good is your data?
 So there are issues in terms of, getting data from the Chinese government, how reliable was it in terms of quantitative data, but also thinking about qualitatively, can you get on the ground?